-JEM is working with the royal air force on historical and future ideas aournd people and technology.
-Encouraging diverse thinking and recruitment for the service.
-Rolls-royce and jem are collaborating on the starrship project.
-It’s aim is to engage young (and any one interested) in space to join the virtual activity around new issues afftecing our future: environment, space, energy, defence, moon base, satellites and missions to mars…
+As part of their Rewind, Pause, Forward initiative JEM is working with the Royal Air Force on historical and future ideas, diversity of people and technology.
+Rolls-Royce and JEM are collaborating on STEM projects and digital media with STARRSHIP.
+Its aim is to engage young people and adults interested space to join the virtual activity around new issues affecting our future: environment, Earth monitoring, energy, defence, moon base, satellites and missions to Mars and beyond.

 Mask & Filter

 JEM Merchandising has a fulfilment deal with our partner Hot Merch Ltd. Check out a wider range of our properties and products.
 You can also personalise your product with your name or words to make a unique gift or collectible.
 HOTMERCH.CO.UK/JEM